 As a father of four, Tony had his hands full while juggling his career as a singer, painter and author.
-The “I Left My Heart in San Francisco” artist also remarried for the third time with spouse Susan Crow in 2007, though the lovebirds held off from having any children together.
-Instead, Susan has become a stepmom to his kiddos.
+The “I Left My Heart in San Francisco” artist also remarried for the third time with spouse Susan Benedetto (neé Crow) in 2007, though the lovebirds held off from having any children together.
+Instead, Susan has become a stepmom to his kids.

-Considering their dad has been one of music’s most beloved singers for the last several decades, it’s no surprise Danny, Dae, Joanna and Antonia have followed in their father’s famous footsteps.
+Considering their dad was one of music’s most beloved singers for several decades, it’s no surprise that Danny, Dae, Joanna and Antonia followed in their father’s famous footsteps.
 While each of his kids has pursued careers in music and Hollywood, Tony said he adopted his love from showbiz from his own father.

 In February 2021, Tony’s family opened up about his Alzheimer’s diagnosis.
 He was first diagnosed with the disease in 2016 and continued to perform until the beginning of the COVID-19 pandemic.
 Both Danny and Susan joined Tony in the AARP interview where they shared the news of his diagnosis with the world.
-Even through Tony’s recent health battle, music remains a constant in his life.
+Even in Tony’s final days, music remained a constant in his life.